PublishedJan 22, 2026UpdatedApr 21, 2026

 Browserless

-Browserless provides managed cloud browsers (BaaS) that you can connect to via Puppeteer or Playwright with a single line of code change.
-It focuses on scalable, production-grade browser automation with built-in anti-bot bypass, CAPTCHA solving, and global multi-region endpoints.
+Browserless provides managed cloud browsers (BaaS) that connect via Puppeteer or Playwright, focusing on scalable browser automation with built-in anti-bot bypass, CAPTCHA solving, and global multi-region endpoints.

 Position